-Lowest level should be considered first, followed by progressively more intensive consequences.
-Consideration should intentionality, and nining appropriate co Offenses LEVEL 1 LEVEL 2 LEVEL 3 LEVEL 4 LEVEL 5 identified by state suspension code Classroom and Support Responses (e.g., written apology, talk with school counselor, detention) Classroom, Support, In-school Removal Responses (e.g., community service, peer mediation, temporary removal from class) Support, Removal, Administrative Responses (e.g., restorative practices, in-school intervention, in- school suspension) Support and Out- of-School Removal Responses (e.g., restorative practices, mentoring programs, short- term suspension) Support, Out-of- School Removal, Referral Responses (e.g., long-term suspension, extended suspension, expulsion, refer to alternative ed.)
-LEVEL 5B OFFE NSES ^{1, 3} Other Guns Possession of any type of gun, other than a firearm, loaded or unloaded, operable or inoperable.
-This may include any object that is a look-alike of a gun or firearm (e.g., B-B guns, pellet guns, water guns unless it is part of the curriculum or educational program (e.g., ROTC, band).
-(Consideration would need to be made to the age, grade, developmental level, prior offenses, intentionality, circumstances in determining an appropriate course of action and consequences.)
-Possessing, using, or threatening to use t guns, water guns) nsideration would lity, circumstances (302) a look-alike gun (e Possessing, usi ng, or threatening to firearm gun. (e.g., po , using, or threaten operable non-firea Possession of any imp ool administrative sto arm, other than a fire ,, se or is intended to Other Weapons (303) lement that could p ut intent to use it as - Possessing an implement that could potentially cause injury, with intent to use it as a weapon. ing to use as a wea l y to cause serious b
+Lowest level should be considered first, followed by Consideration shoul nore intensive co intentionality and rmining appropriate Offenses identified LEVEL 1 LEVEL 2 LEVEL 3 LEVEL 4 LEVEL 5 by the state suspension code Classroom and Support Responses (e.g., written apology, talk with school counselor, detention) Classroom, Support, In-school Removal Responses (e.g., community service, peer mediation, temporary removal from class) Support, Removal, Administrative Responses (e.g., restorative practices, in-school intervention, in-school suspension) Support and Out-of-School Removal Responses (e.g., restorative practices, mentoring programs, short-term suspension) Support, Out-of-School Removal, Referral Responses (e.g., long-term suspension, extended suspension, expulsion, refer to alternative ed.)
+LEVEL 5B OFFE INSES ^{1,3} Possession of any type of gun, other than a firearm, loaded or unloaded, operable or inoperation may include any object that is a look-alike of a gun or firearm (e.g., B-B guns, pellet guns, wa unless it is part of the curriculum or educational program (e.g., ROTC, band).
+(Consideration we to be made to the age, grade, developmental level, prior offenses, intentionality, circumstate determining an appropriate course of action and consequences.)
+Other Guns (302) Possessing, using, or to look-alike gun (e.
+Possessing, using, or threatening to use gun. (e.g., pellet , - perable non-firearm Possessing, using, o r threatening to uso non-firearm gun. e a loaded/operable Possession of any imp ool administrative sto arm, other than a fire 33 se or is intended to Other Weapons Possessing an implem (303) without in ntent to use it as a w 11 I plement that could part intent to use it as a g to use as a weapo o cause serious boo n an implement that dily harm.

-1 For all Level 5B offenses, a report will be made immediately to a law enforcement officer and to the responsible law enforcement agency to request an investigation, as appropriate to the offense.
+For all Level 5B offenses, a report will be made immediately to a law enforcement officer and to the responsible law enforcement agency to request an investigation, as appropriate to the offense.
 For those offenses being investigated, a report will also be made by letter, including a copy to the Department of Juvenile Services.
-Other offenses may be reported by the school administration dependent on the nature of the offense and incident.
+Other offenses may be reported by the school administration depending on the nature of the offense and incident.